TRAIL ASSOCIATION OF THE MCKEAN/ELK DIVIDE (T.A.M.E.D)

 Wooden trail bridge through autumn foliage against cloudy sky

-Trail Association of The Mckean/Elk Divide (T.A.M.E.D)
+Trail Association of The McKean/Elk Divide (T.A.M.E.D)

 The trail is maintained by the volunteers of TAMED.
 Please remember to pack in – pack out.
 No horses or motorized vehicles permitted.
 For information on becoming a member or trail volunteer, go to www.tamedKKRT.org